top of page

 A good match between the mentee and mentor is essential and constitutes the foundation of a fruitful mentoring relation.
 Therefore, we highly encourage both the mentees and mentors to reflect upon their personal aims and expectations before entering a mentoring relation and to provide us with specific information about this when signing up.

-Once a mentor and mentee has agreed to initiate a mentoring relation, decide on a time and place (physical or virtual) to have your first meeting.
+Once a mentor and mentee have agreed to initiate a mentoring relationship, decide on a time and place (physical or virtual) for your first meeting.

 We encourage you to start out the first meeting by together filling out the Mentor-Mentee Agreement Form in order to align expectations and agree on a structure for your meetings.